jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 CloneSquad uses the [AWS SSM RunCommand](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html) feature to upload in memory the [Linux helper script](../src/resources/cs-ssm-agent.sh) and launch scripts with expected names and location in the instance filesystem.

-> Note: Sending events to windows instances is currently not supported.
+> Note: Sending events to Windows instances is currently not supported.

 These event scripts allow user to react to some critical events to make operations smooth and reliable.
 **These scripts are not meant to perform long running tasks** but to inform and probe about an event and associated return status if required.
 As a general rule of thumb, if a user script returns a zero-code, the event is assumed successfully taken into account by the instance.
 If the user scripts returns a non-zero code, the event will be repeated until event specific timeout or zero status code received.